catamphetamine/javascript-time-ago/README.md

 The above sections explained all the basics required for using this library in a project.

-This part of the documentation contains some advanced topics for those willing to have a better understanding how this library works internally.
+This part of the documentation contains some advanced topics for those willing to have a better understanding of how this library works internally.

 ## Customization